 6. Make it measurable

 What you can’t measure, you can’t manage.
-Take time to consider what are your goals from implementing social media, quantify these and determine which tools you will use to track effectiveness.
+Take time to consider what are your goals for implementing social media, quantify these and determine which tools you will use to track effectiveness.
 There’s a wide array of social media measurement tools out there and many of them are free – use them!

 7. Create a social media policy

 This is important.
-Every employee should know what is expected of them, what to post, and what not to post, when using social media on behalf of the organisation.
+Every employee should know what is expected of them, what to post, and what not to post when using social media on behalf of the organisation.
 Creating policies that build best practices helps ensure that everyone is on the same page.

 8. Content is key